arthwang/vsc-logtalk/README.md

 | Run doclet | Run the doclet file under the project root directory | |

 ### Source file specified commands
   These commands can be triggered from editor/context and explorer/context menus via right click editor area or lgt files in explorer area respectively.
+In explorer context, the file name at which right click occurs will be passed in the command as argument.
+File specified commands can also be triggered from command palette so that active file name in the editor will be passed in the command.

 | Command | Description | Key binding |